hamzahalvanaa/cordova-plugin-cs108plugin/README.md

-# CS108 Barcode / RFID Reader Cordova Plugin for Android
+# CS108 RFID Reader Cordova Plugin for Android (In Development)

-Use the CS108 Barcode / RFID Reader Cordova Plugin to quickly develop mobile apps for barcode or RFID reading (Android).
+Use the CS108 RFID Reader Cordova Plugin to quickly develop mobile apps for RFID reading (Android).
 The development is based on the CS108 Java API.

 ## Pre-requsite